avoidwork/tiny-serviceworker/README.md

 ## How do I use this?
 - Install from `npm` or clone from `github`.
-- Copy `sw.js` to root folder of web app.
+- Copy `sw.js` to root directory of web app.
 - Edit `sw.js`, renaming `name` & setting `urls` to the required files to run web app offline.
 - Increment the `version` integer any time a core asset changes to delete a stale cache.
 - Install `sw.js` in web app (see `loader.js`).